-Infused Analytics is Not Embedded BI
+Embedded Analytics is Not Embedded BI

 Traditional BI solutions led the way in democratizing data analysis such as Tableau.
 BI solutions represented the first timeline of business users could perform their own analysis.
 BI solutions were created to focus on that use case.

 Embedded BI was a feature set BI solutions tried to offer, but it was never a core focus of these platforms.
-Embedded BI features lacked focus on their SaaS customer’s actual needs and further diluted their ability to innovate.
+Embedded BI features lacked focus on their SaaS customers’ actual needs and further diluted their ability to innovate.

 Why do BI companies struggle to serve SaaS?

 Simple.
 The majority were created before the rise of SaaS, so the legacy enterprise market was the only attractive market.
 As a result, the legacy companies have mostly had to go the acquisition route, such as Tableau selling to Salesforce.
-SaaS companies require purpose-built solutions to adequately achieve the time savings required to invest in a third-party data and analytics solution.
+SaaS companies require purpose-built solutions to adequately achieve the necessary time savings to invest in a third-party data and analytics solution.

 Consequently, we now have another industry evolution upon us.